 - □ Limited number of bullets and text

 - □ Slides not too busy

-- □ Speaker notes included
+- □ Speaker notes included on every slide. ("Read bullets/slide" will not suffice.)

 Images, Graphics and Photos of People

 - □ Images are free of copy write or have been purchased - □ Images of people have signed release if not purchased from stock photography - Graphics are free of copy write or have been purchased